Parthsuthar2611/Sales-Insight-daashboard/README.md

 Key Questions:

-Which customer segment is generating the most profit?
+➵Which customer segment is generating the most profit?

-What regions are underperforming?
+➵What regions are underperforming?

-Are discounts impacting profitability?
+➵Are discounts impacting profitability?

-What are the best and worst performing categories?
+➵What are the best and worst performing categories?

 • Goal of the Dashboard
 To create a robust, visually intuitive dashboard that: